shadingfish/Dingyi_Yu-Digital-Agri-Lab/ANN_model/README.md

-ANN.ipynb: build and train the ANN model. \r Correlation.ipynb: do correlation analysis to compare the simulated dataset and the real-world dataset. \r natural_data_EDA.ipynb: Gaussian fitting of collected online datasets. \r Predict.ipynb: Predict the canopy trait value of any given spectral data. \r
+ANN.ipynb: build and train the ANN model.

+Correlation.ipynb: do correlation analysis to compare the simulated dataset and the real-world dataset. \r natural_data_EDA.ipynb: Gaussian fitting of collected online datasets. \r Predict.ipynb: Predict the canopy trait value of any given spectral data. \r